logux/core/protocol.md

 in previous connection (`0` on first connection). message with all new events since `synced` (all events on first connection).

-Fifth position is optional and contains credentials data.
+Fifth position is optional and contains extra client option in object.
+Right now protocol supports only `credentials` key there.

-It could be in any type.
+Credentials could be in any type.
 Receiver may check credentials data.
 On wrong credentials data receiver may send `auth` error and close connection.

 In most cases client will initiate connection, so client will send `connect`.